 A: At this time, there is no shorter or "review" version of WEVAS®.
 We ask previously certified participants to work through the exercises and bring their new experiences forward to process with a different group of participants / Facilitators.
 Many new insights and solutions often are discovered by proceeding through the full course content, discussions, and activities to enable people to meet their current needs.
 Different Facilitator interaction styles and those who bring in relevant supplemental current material can make a difference.

 Q: How do I enroll in a WEVAS® course or workshop?

 A: Manitoba school divisions offer WEVAS® training on a regular basis, as do colleges, universities, and other service providers.
-Contact a school division's Student Services Administrator to find out information about WEVAS®, view workshop links on wevas.ca or wevas.net, or contact a post-secondary institution directly.
+Contact a school division's Student Services Administrator to find out information about WEVAS®, or contact a post-secondary institution directly.

-A: WEVAS® facilitators / instructors / trainers have been selected from their organizations for their leadership and other valued skills that will enable them to provide the WEVAS® training to others.
+A: WEVAS® Facilitators have been selected from their organizations for their leadership and other valued skills that will enable them to provide the WEVAS® training to others.
 They have successfully completed a 5-day intensive WEVAS® certification program.
-Contact the WEVAS® Clinical Director for more information about training of trainers.
+Contact the WEVAS® Clinical Director for more information about training of Facilitators.

-A: WEVAS® facilitator training historically has been offered once every two years or when an organization has enough participants to proceed (typically 18-24).
-Contact the WEVAS® Clinical Director for more information about hosting a training of trainers course.
-Later in 2023 is the next possibility for WEVAS® facilitator training.
+A: WEVAS® Facilitator training is usually offered once every two years or when an organization has enough participants to proceed (typically 18-24).
+Contact the WEVAS® Clinical Director for more information about hosting a Facilitator course.
+2023 Fall and 2024 Spring are the next possibilities for WEVAS® Facilitator training.

 Q: Is there an online or "hybrid" training model for WEVAS®?

 A: During the COVID pandemic, WEVAS® tested an online format in order to deliver the high demand training.
 In-person training is the preferred and most beneficial model for WEVAS® courses due to the experiential activity-based nature of the training.